-New senior secondary curriculum and assessment in 2019
+New Senior Secondary curriculum and assessment from 2019

 Starting in 2019 there will be changes to the curriculum being delivered to our Year 11 students and each subsequent cohort.
 The changes include: